wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

 .. note::

     Angle and distance are calculated using great circle arcs.
 This gives you the angle and speed in which you would walk in a straight line to your destination.
-It will not be the tangent of the u and v component (ie what :ref:`euclidean.sh <euclidean.sh>` calculates), which uses the average latitude of two points to find the distance between the longitudes.
+It will not be the tangent and hypotenuse of the u and v component (ie what :ref:`euclidean.sh <euclidean.sh>` calculates).

 .. _wind_info.sh: